Ancient Holistic Health

 How does something as old as Ayurveda help me today?

 Though the principles of Ayurveda go back thousands of years, they are still relevant today.
-The knowledge of Ayurveda is timeless, understood by ancient rishis who were completely in tune with their body and mind, and understood the laws of nature and eternal truths.
+The knowledge of Ayurveda is timeless, understood by ancient rishis who were in deep meditation, abiding by the laws of nature and eternal truths.
 They developed principles on how to live and sustain a healthy life, by living in harmony with nature.
-For example, the sages understood that most diseases can be traced back to poor digestion or how grains, legumes and vegetables are difficult to digest in humans and thereby need to be cooked.
-With modern science we know these substances are phytates, lectins, oxalates and other compounds which can create digestive and other potential health problems.
-Even though these ancient sages could not understand this on a microscopic level, through the use of technology, they understood these facts nonetheless and were aligned with health-promoting ways of living.
+For example, these “ancient doctors” we can call them understood that most diseases can be traced back to poor digestion.
+They also knew that raw, uncooked grains, legumes, vegetables, when eaten raw is difficult to digest therefore need to be cooked.
+With modern science we know these substances are phytates, lectins, and oxalates which can create digestive and other potential health problems.
+Even though these ancient sages could not understand this on a microscopic level, they understood these facts nonetheless and were aligned with health-promoting ways of living.

 What is the significance of yoga, beyond the postures?